canonical/jaas-documentation/how-to/bootstrap_permissions.rst

 The format for ``controller-admins`` is a space separated list of email addresses or service accounts.
 This means that entries can be of the form ``name@domain.com`` or ``client-id@serviceaccount``.

-Run the following command replacing the contents with your email address to configure your user as an JIMM admin.
+Run the following command replacing the contents with your email address to configure your user as a JIMM admin.

 .. code:: bash